Afrikaners: 1996 Census

 The South African National Census of 1996 was the first census conducted in post-apartheid South Africa.
 It was calculated on Census Day and reported a population of 2,558,956 white Afrikaans speakers.
 The census noted that Afrikaners represented the eighth largest ethnic group in the country, or 6.3% of the total population.
 Even after the end of apartheid, the ethnic group only fell by 25,000 people.

 2001 Census

 The South African National Census of 2001 was the second census conducted in post-apartheid South Africa.
-It was calculated on October 9 and reported a population of 2,576,184 white Afrikaans speakers.
+It was calculated on 9 October and reported a population of 2,576,184 white Afrikaans speakers.
 The census noted that Afrikaners represented the eighth largest ethnic group in the country, or 5.7% of the total population.

 Distribution

 Distribution of Afrikaans versus English as home language of white South Africans.

 Afrikaners make up approximately 58% of South Africa's white population, based on language used in the home.
 English speakers account for closer to 37%.
-As in Canada or the United States, most modern European immigrants elect to learn English and are likelier to identify with those descended from British colonials of the nineteenth century.
+As in Canada or the United States, most modern European immigrants elect to learn English and are more likely to identify with those descended from British colonials of the nineteenth century.
 Aside from coastal pockets in the Eastern Cape and KwaZulu-Natal they remain heavily outnumbered by those of Afrikaans origin.